Join our mailing list to stay informed!

 What is an Unsecured Debt?

 Unsecured debts are a type of debt that is not protected by a guarantor or secured by an asset.
 This means that if you fall behind on your repayments, the creditor cannot claim assets for the debt.
-Although this is the case, a creditor does have other options to reclaim the debt you owe, including selling the debt to a debt collector or asking the court to garnish your wages.
-If you’re struggling to repay your unsecured debts, it’s best to seek professional help and consider a Debt Agreement before it’s too late.
+However, creditors may sell the debt to a debt collector or ask the court to garnish your wages.

-What Unsecured Debts does a Debt Agreement Cover?
+What Unsecured Debts can be included in a Debt Agreement?

-A Debt Agreement covers most unsecured debts, such as:
+A Debt Agreement can include most unsecured debts, such as:

 • Credit and store cards,